 Most rooms need a rug – a room without a rug can appear unwelcoming and unfinished.
-It will transform a room, introducing a sense of luxury; the color, pattern, and texture of the rug lend a feeling of comfort and personality to the room.
+It will transform a room, introducing a sense of luxury; the colour, pattern, and texture of the rug lends a feeling of comfort and personality to the room.
+Thus measuring your room for a rug before you visit Rugmart is essential to ensure that the rug fits the space appropriately and complements the room’s design.
+We would also recommend bringing a number of images of the room, including any fabric, carpet or floor swatches to determine the rug design and colours that will complement the area the rug is needed for

 Living Room Rug Size Guide

 Before choosing a rug, you must first understand its purpose.
 Do you want a rug that will be a real statement piece, or a more neutral design, which will blend seamlessly into the space, giving an overall tranquil appearance?
 Do you want it to unify a room or to define a space?
 If you are attempting to break up a room into different areas, a number of smaller rugs can do so beautifully.
-Before you start looking at rug, you need to measure the size of the room its for to try and work out the approximate space you have for a rug and any constraints such as side boards or door openings you have.
+Before you start looking at a rug, you need to measure the size of the room it is for to try and work out the approximate space you have for a rug and any constraints such as sideboards or door openings you have.
+If you’re covering most of the room, leave a border around the edge.
+An 18-inch border is common, though this can vary based on room size and personal preference.
+Subtract the border size from your room’s width and length to determine the rug size.

 Living Room A